 Here at the Loftus Guides, we don’t like to generalize.
 From our experience, one size rarely fits all.
 Really, one size doesn’t even fit most.
-Everyone’s different, and whether it’s your choice of dinner or your vacation destination, you shouldn’t put yourself in a box.
+Everyone’s different, and whether we’re talking about your choice of dinner or your vacation destination, you shouldn’t put yourself in a box.
+And the same goes for travel preferences: everyone has their very own.
 This is the beauty of travel – to expand your horizons and experience a trip that you will remember for a lifetime.

-Choose a travel style that suits your preferences and habits, and you’ll find your experience to be more relaxed, personal, and experiential.
-Here are some different travel types you should consider!
-Which one are you?
+Choose a travel style that suits your preferences, passions and habits, and you’ll find your experience to be more relaxed, personal, and experiential.
+Here are some different travel styles you should consider!
+Which one suits you the best?

 Small Group Travel